comparing-landscapes/comparing-landscapes.github.io/index.md

 ## Important Dates

-- Deadline for Submissions: 15 February 2023
+- Deadline for Submissions: 1 February 2023
-- Notification of Acceptance: 15 March 2023
+- Notification of Acceptance: 15 February 2023

 ## Submission Instructions and Review Process

 - Your submission should include the abstract of your poster/paper and the relative references.
 - The abstract should contain a maximum of **500 words for posters**, and a maximum of **750 words for papers** (excluding references).
 - Submissions are to be sent **anonymously**, and should be written and presented **in English**.
-- Abstracts **should be sent in .md, .docx or .pdf format** via the following form:
+- Abstracts **should be sent in .md, .docx or .pdf format** via the submission form below.
 - All submissions will go through a double-blind reviewing process, by at least two reviewers.

 When completing the [submission form](https://forms.gle/3FUn59ime3xMQV5X9), you will be asked to provide the following information: